absfs/retryfs/PROJECT_STATUS.md

 ## Project Overview

 RetryFS is a production-ready filesystem wrapper that provides automatic retry logic with exponential backoff for unreliable or network-based filesystems.
-It implements the `billy.Filesystem` interface and transparently handles transient failures.
+It implements the `absfs.FileSystem` interface and transparently handles transient failures.

 ## Implementation Status